- Clinical science

 - Direct allorecognition: HLA molecules on the allograft are exceptionally strong antigens and can directly stimulate the T cells without being broken down and presented by the antigen-presenting cells of the recipient.

-Clinical importance: Activation of a particular T-cell by a foreign HLA peptide results in clonal proliferation of that type of T lymphocytes; , a process that is mediated by IL-2 →
+Clinical importance: Activation of a particular T-cell by a foreign HLA peptide results in clonal proliferation of that type of T lymphocyte, a process that is mediated by IL-2 → acute rejection

 - Activated cytotoxic (CD8) T cells recognize other HLA class I molecules on all cells in the donor graft and cause target cell death by releasing molecules such as perforin and granulozyme.